CrunchyData/crunchy-containers/examples/compose/primary-replica/README.md

-# Master/Replica Docker Compose Example
+# Primary/Replica Docker Compose Example

-This is a `docker-compose` example of deploying a master and read replicas using the Crunchy Container image from DockerHub.
+This is a `docker-compose` example of deploying primary and read replicas using the Crunchy Container image from DockerHub.

 ## Prerequirements